RebelCode/atlas/README.md

 Note: _The `Atlas::table()` method creates table objects on-demand if they don't exist, and will return the same instance on subsequent calls.
-If you prefer explicit control over this behavior, you can use the `Atlas::getTable()` (which doesn't automatically create table instances) and the `Atlas::createTable()` (which will override existing tables with the same name)._
+If you prefer explicit control over this behavior, you can use the `Atlas::getTable()` (which doesn't automatically create table instances) and the `Atlas::addTable()` (which will override existing tables with the same name)._

 The large majority of Atlas' API is available from table objects: